 Most ovens get a lot of use throughout the week.
 Over time, cooking and baking can create buildup in the oven that is difficult to remove.
 While it’s easiest to hire a maid service or professional to clean your oven, you can also DIY this project.

 Tips for Self-Cleaning Ovens

 Most recently manufactured ovens come equipped with a self-cleaning feature.
 This makes cleaning this appliance much easier – simply follow manufacturer instructions and then wipe excess dirt away.
 Here’s how this feature usually works:

 - The oven is turned on to an extremely high heat, causing food to disintegrate into ashes.

-- Once the cycle has completed, you can wipe the oven clean with a rag.
+- Once the cycle has completed and the oven is cool, you can wipe the oven clean with a rag.

 Depending on the model, you may need to remove the oven racks and clean them in hot, soapy water.

 Tip: Leave your windows open and keep air circulating throughout your home during the self-cleaning cycle to help dissipate any smelly cleaning fumes.